FAQ

 What is the latest time l can submit my application?

-All application are due on the stated date 16 March 2025 by midnight CET.
+All applications are due on the stated date 15 February 2026 by midnight CET.
 Applications received later than the stated date and time will not be considered.

 When will l be contacted regarding the outcome of my application?

-It is expected that the assessment process of applications will take about six weeks.
-Therefore, you can expect to hear from us during May 2025.
+It is expected that the assessment process of applications will take about eight to ten weeks.
+Therefore, you can expect to hear from us during April or May 2025.
 An announcement will also be made on the Power2Voices platform for you to check your emails.